centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 than one time.

 > Note: if a virtual machine happens to be deleted, it will not be deleted (or
 > even disabled) from the Centreon configuration.
-Only discovered and excluded
+Only discovered and at the
-> hosts can be disabled in the configuration (if the policy is chosen).
+> same time excluded hosts can be disabled in the configuration (if the policy
+> is chosen).